Soft Tissue GraftingAn Overview

 Soft Tissue Grafting What to Expect

-At the beginning of the procedure, we will clean and treat the exposed root with an antibiotic.
-Then Dr. Cain will create a pocket over the recession by making a small incision.
-Another small incision is made at the top of the mouth and a piece of connective tissue is taken and placed into the pocket created by the first incision.
+At the beginning of the procedure, Dr. Cain will clean and treat the exposed root with an antibiotic.
+Then he will create a pocket over the recession by making a small incision.
+Next, he will make a small incision at the top of the mouth (your palette) and remove a piece of connective gum tissue.
+This excised piece of gum tissue is taken and placed into the pocket created by the first incision and will be repositioned to cover the exposed root.
 Dr. Cain will carefully apply sutures to the necessary areas and apply a clear adhesive over all to protect the graft.